JonThom/2019-grakn-schemae/README.md

-# scienceGraph
+# KnowledgeBase
-Schema for Grakn.ai-based flexible knowledgebase
+Basic Formal Ontology-based schema in Grakn.ai for a flexible knowledgebase